 - Now, draw a line from that topic box and write down a phrase that summarizes the first main fact or idea covered.
 Draw a box or circle around that phrase.

 - For each fact or detail directly related to that idea, write a phrase summarizing it, circle or box the phrase, and draw a line back to the idea box.

 - Repeat these steps for each main idea covered in the lesson, textbook, or video.

-Even if you don’t wish to use the Mapping Method for note-taking, you may want to give it a try as a study aid.
-For example, after reading a chapter, close your book and map out all the main ideas and supporting details you can recall.
+Even if you don’t wish to use the mapping method for note-taking, you may want to try it as a study aid.
+For example, after reading a chapter, close your book and map out the main ideas and supporting details you can recall.
 It’s more fun than writing a summary, and the process helps dislodge information lurking in the back of your memory.

 The mapping method is also a great way to start brainstorming and organizing essays as well as breaking through writer’s block.